-Scotland has produced a large number of well known people across all industries from philosophy, music, film and science.
+Scotland has produced a large number of well known people across all industries from philosophy, film and science.
 How many of these do you recognise?

 Scottish actors and actresses